MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### --chrome-path
 Path of the chrome or chromium executable.
 It'll be used if mermaid diagrams support is turned on (-m/--mermaid).
 If not specified, a headless version will be downloaded.

+### --css
+Path to the stylesheet to overwrite the look of certain components in the PDF.
+See [styles.css](styles.css) for examples.
+To get the html file, use the [--debug flag](#-d----debug) to inspect and style it.

 ### -v / --verbose
 Verbose mode.
 Logging will added to the console window